ksatola/Computational-Statistics/README.md

 alpha = 0.01
 ```

-For our groups, we observe the means difference of 12.97 but the question is if this difference is statistically significant and the drug works?
-Is the difference only between the two samples (drug and placebo) or we could infere that this would be also valid for the entire patients population?
+For our groups, we observe `the means difference of 12.97` but the question is if this difference is statistically significant and the drug works?
+Is the difference observed only between the two samples (drug and placebo) or we could infere that this would be also valid for the entire patients population?

 ```python
 # Means difference of the samples